Our PCs run on Microsoft Windows 10

-Equipped with Microsoft Office Professional 2010 (Word, Excel, PowerPoint, Publisher and Access), our computers’ programs include Google Chrome and Mozilla Firefox to browse the web, Adobe Acrobat Reader DC, Adobe Air, Google Earth, Paint.Net, and Picasa 3.
-To log on to a PC, you will need your library card or a guest pass for your visit.
+Equipped with Microsoft Office Professional 2010 (Word, Excel, PowerPoint, Publisher and Access), our computers’ programs include Google Chrome and Mozilla Firefox to browse the web, Adobe Acrobat Reader DC, Adobe Air, Greenshot, Paint.Net, and Picasa 3 and VLC Media Player.
+To log on to a PC, you will need your library card or ask us for a guest pass for your visit.

 Our PCs access the Internet with Mozilla Firefox and Google Chrome.
 If you absolutely require another web browser for a specific reason, please ask the IT Department.
 Within reason, we will try to accommodate.
 We employ a strict filtering system as required by Federal Law.
 The library has its own acceptable use policy which must be followed at all times.
 The library reserves the right to revoke a patron’s internet access should this privilege be abused.